 The Edge Crush Test (ECT) provides testing methods for shipping boxes, particularly:

 This allows the results to be scalable and easily reproduced in the future.

 With the Edge Crush Test (ECT), manufacturers are now able to produce a more sustainable corrugated material that features increased strength ratings and decreased weight.

 Edge Crush vs Mullen Tests for Corrugated Cartons

-Until 1991, the only method available for measuring the strength of corrugated was the Bursting Test, (also known as the Mullen Test).
+Until 1991, the only method available for measuring the strength of corrugated was the Mullen Test, (also known as the Bursting Test).

-The Bursting Test, which is still used, is a good way to determine how well corrugated packaging can withstand rough handling and the results are noted in pounds.
+The Mullen Test, which is still used, is a good way to determine how well corrugated packaging can withstand rough handling and the results are noted in pounds.